bhuvanaurora/example-server/README.md

 github login integration enabled. localhost certificates self-signed and added to certs.

-To generate public-private key pair make a GET request to:
+To generate public-private key pair make a GET request to the following.
+Pass the name as parameter.:
 ## https://localhost:3000/generate/key?name=bhuvan

 To download the private key make a GET request to (you should use your browser to download the key):